Isaac Bruce: Los Angeles Rams

-Bruce was drafted in the 2nd round (33rd overall) by the Los Angeles Rams.
+Bruce was selected in the 2nd round (33rd overall) by the Los Angeles Rams.
 He signed a 3-year, $1.75 million contract with the Rams on July 14, 1994.
 He earned the 1994 Carroll Rosenbloom Award, given to the team rookie of the year.
 He was also voted Rams Rookie of the Year by Orange County Sports Association and the Southern California Sports Broadcasters Association.
 His first NFL reception was a 34-yard touchdown throw from Chris Miller at Atlanta on September 11, 1994.

 St. Louis Rams

 He moved with the team to St. Louis in 1995.
 In 1995, Bruce was named the NFC's week 1 Special Teams player of the Week after blocking a punt that contributed to a Rams win.
 He was also the NFC Offensive Player of the Week for week 6 following a 10-catch, 191 yard, 2 TD performance.
-His total receiving yards for 1995 (119 catches for 1,781 yards) was second only to Jerry Rice’s then record of 1,848 yards for one season, and is still the fifth most in a single season.
-In accomplishing this feat, Isaac Bruce surpassed former Houston Oilers WR Charley Hennigan’s 34-year-old record of 1,746 set in 1961.
-Bruce’s 119 catches also ranks 12th on the NFL’s all-time single-season reception list.
-Bruce further broke four Rams’ records, including most receiving yards, most receptions, most consecutive 100-yard receiving games (6) and most 100-yard games (9).
-Bruce made USA Today’s All-Joe team, All-Madden, and All-Pro by Sports Illustrated and he was voted a first alternate to the Pro Bowl.
+His total receiving yards for 1995 (119 catches for 1,781 yards) was second only to Jerry Rice's then record of 1,848 yards for one season, and is still the fifth most in a single season.
+In accomplishing this feat, Isaac Bruce surpassed former Houston Oilers WR Charley Hennigan's 34-year-old record of 1,746 set in 1961.
+Bruce's 119 catches also ranks 12th on the NFL's all-time single-season reception list.
+Bruce further broke four Rams' records, including most receiving yards, most receptions, most consecutive 100-yard receiving games (6) and most 100-yard games (9).
+Bruce made USA Today's All-Joe team, All-Madden, and All-Pro by Sports Illustrated and he was voted a first alternate to the Pro Bowl.
 He was also awarded the Rams MVP.

 In 1996, Bruce led his team with 84 receptions and led the NFL with 1,338 yards.
 He became the first Rams receiver since Henry Ellard in 1990 and 1991 to post back-to-back 1,000-yard seasons.
 Against the Baltimore Ravens on October 27, 1996, he caught 11 passes for 229 yards and a touchdown.
 On November 30, 1996, Bruce was re-signed by the Rams to a 4-year $12.1 million contract extension.
 In 1996 Bruce was also voted to his first Pro Bowl, after having been an alternate the season before.

 In the following seasons, Bruce was hampered by hamstring injuries.
 In 1997, he missed the first six games due to injury and in 1998 he missed the final nine games (he also missed two other games earlier in the season).
 In Atlanta on November 2, 1997, Bruce had another 200-yard game, totaling 10 catches, 233 yards and recording 2 touchdowns.
 Prior to his injury in 1998 in a home game against the Minnesota Vikings, Bruce had 11 catches for 192 yards and an 80-yard touchdown.